rogix/bootcamp-backend-node-basic/README.md

 # NodeJS Basics

-This is the first challenge of a Bootcamp focused on Node, React and React Native.
+This is a simple CRUD project that add some project and tasks to the project.
+It can Create, Delete, Update and Read projects.

 ## Built With